 There are numerous substances and practices that benefit the cholinergic pathway through direct and indirect biomechanisms.
 For example, Bacopa may help reduce acetylcholine breakdown, and intermittent fasting seems to enhance acetylcholine efficacy.

-However, what we're primarily concerned with here is which direct, raw nootropic choline source is the best for cognition?
+However, what we're primarily concerned with here is which direct, raw nootropic choline source is the best for cognition in adults?

 And most importantly, which nootropic choline form should you look for in the best nootropic supplements?